Juniper – Boundaries – Seven of Evergreens (Wands)

 The smoke of burning juniper leaves was used for smudging by Native Americans to clear and create sacred space before ceremonies by defining boundaries and clearing the air.
 Juniper is highly flammable, reminding us to stay cool under pressure.

 Junipers are a tenacious genus with 50-67 species that cover almost the entire globe.
 The highest known juniper forest is found at an altitude of 16,000 feet in southeastern Tibet and the northern Himalayas.
 The juniper spirit is one of protector.
 Their young branches consist of hard, sharp needle-like leaves that drop and create thick needle beds, while the adult branches are softer with overlapping scale-like leaves.
 Some juniper species consist of only sharp needles.

 Europeans, who misidentified them as cedars, confused the soft mature branches of Juniper virginiana with arborvitaes.
 Juniper virginiana is known as eastern redcedar, red juniper and aromatic cedar.
-Junipers, arborvitaes and cypress trees all belong the Cupressaceae family.
-Cedar trees, which are not native to North America, belong to the Pinaceae family.
+Junipers, arborvitaes and cypress trees all belong the Cupressaceae (Cypress) family.
+Cedar trees, which are not native to North America, belong to the Pinaceae (Pine) family.

 Juniper “berries” are used as a flavoring ingredient in the production of “spirits” also known as Gin, an alcoholic drink.

 Message: Now is a time to recheck our boundaries as we shift from struggling to acceptance.
 The juniper spirit urges us to use discipline and discernment when making boundary decisions.
 This speaks to the importance of doing our own inner shadow work so our boundaries are cleared of fear.
 Creating boundaries is often a practice of honoring our personal space as well as others.
 Creating space is a conscious process that is invisible.